markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 </Atomic>
 ```

 The following example shows how to add a WPA3-Personal (transition mode) network with profile name and SSID `MyNetwork` that includes the passphrase `TestPassword1!`.
+This example is based on the sample profile at [WPA3-Personal with transition mode profile sample](/windows/win32/nativewifi/wpa3-personal-transition-profile-sample).

 ```xml
 <Atomic>